On algebraic Stein operators for Gaussian polynomials: Stein operators for univariate Gaussian Hermite polynomials

 \section{Stein operators for univariate Gaussian Hermite polynomials}

 The Stein operator for $H_1(X)$ is the classical standard Gaussian Stein operator of \cite{stein}.
 The Stein operator for $H_2(X)$ is a special case of the Stein operator for $aX^2+bX+c$, $a,b,c\in\R$, of \cite{gaunt-34}, as is the Stein operator for $H_1(X)+H_2(X)$ given in Appendix \ref{apring}.
 Also, the Stein operators (\ref{h3x}) and (\ref{h4x}) were already obtained by \cite{gaunt-34}.
 All other Stein operators in this appendix and Appendix \ref{apring} are new.
-Many more examples are given in the arXiv version of our paper, which are omitted in this journal version for space reasons.
+Some of the Stein operators given in this appendix are also given in Appendix A. We repeat them here so that all the Stein operators are collected together in a single appendix.